lucaslegname/lucaslegname.github.io/_posts/mitmproxy/2020-04-10-setting-proxy-tvos.md

 ![MacOS network settings](/assets/images/mitmproxy/network-ip-macos.jpg)

-Save this new configuration profile somewhere : you should get a `.mobileconfig` file.
+Save this new configuration profile somewhere : the created file should have the `.mobileconfig` extension.

 ## Uploading the file